 If you have a business that offers specific services like plumbing, restaurants, etc., you'd need to take note of the geographical location of your target audience.
 Customers would very likely not come from miles away just to receive your services.
 Hence, you should only reach out to people closer to you with geographic target marketing.
 The closer your clients are, the more impact they would have on your business for such services.

 If you allow for product delivery or home service, make sure your geographic target is within your range.
+To organize everything effectively, you can use the best delivery route planner apps and have better planning and save time.
 Anything outside of it is a waste of resources.

 2. Psychographic Segmentation

 Psychographic segmentation is dividing your market based on their psychological characteristics, personality traits, and values.
 These factors will help you understand how people think and what motivates them to purchase a product or service.

 This type of segmentation is based on behavior like occasions when customers use your product, benefits they seek, user status, loyalty, and readiness to buy.